Nitro-Time controlled-release capsules

 - Tell your doctor or dentist that you take Nitro-Time controlled-release capsules before you receive any medical or dental care, emergency care, or surgery.

 - Nitro-Time controlled-release capsules may give you daily headaches.
 This should become less noticeable with time.
+Do not change how you use Nitro-Time controlled-release capsules to avoid these headaches.
+Talk with your doctor for ways to lessen this side effect.

 - Other dosage forms of Nitro-Time controlled-release capsules (eg, sublingual, or under the tongue, tablets) may not work as well while you are taking Nitro-Time controlled-release capsules.